 Scott Fahlman is a computer scientist who introduced the world with a smiley emoticon.
 Fahlman used the smiley emoticon “🙂” for the first time on September 19, 1982.
 He thought using a smiley emoticon would help people on a message board and it did.
 He suggested that using 🙂 would indicate happy or humorous posts on a message board and 🙁 would indicate serious posts.

 World Emoji Day

 Emoji is the new visual language.
 World emoji day is an unofficial holiday that comes on July 17.
-The basic purpose of World emoji day is to spread enjoyment and promoting the use of emojis.
+The basic purpose of World emoji day is to spread enjoyment and promote the use of emojis.
 Jeremy Burge, the founder of Emojipedia created world emoji day.

 Apple, since 2017, uses world emoji day to announce upcoming emojis on iOS.

 Currently, emojis have become a hot topic for research.
 Earlier where it was tough to get your emotions on the word, now emojis can do it easily.
 Emojis and emoticons are used as more effective ways to communicate.
 In a report, it has been shown that people send 10 billion emojis each day.
-When words are not appropriate we cover them by using emojis.
+When words are not appropriate, we cover them by using emojis.
 It has slowly converted into consistent designs across different platforms.
 Emojis are the fastest-growing digital language in the world.
 It also helped the community to communicate the modern causes and politics.
 Although there have been lawsuits regarding the use of emojis.

 There are nearly 3000 universal emojis.
 Our digital communication is becoming more nuanced and colorful.
 Emoji is only the start of new-age communication.
 Emoji breaks down language barriers and enhances communication with description and clarity.

 Some believe that emojis will be the future of communication.
-Well, emojis are, no doubt, useful but emojis can not overlap the texts because true understanding requires words.
+Well, emojis are, no doubt, useful but emojis cannot overlap the texts because true understanding requires words.

 To read more articles, click here.